How quickly did TechInsights migrate its content to Hygraph?

 TechInsights, a leading B2B Information Platform providing authoritative technical and market analysis for the semiconductor industry, faced significant challenges in content delivery.
 These included issues with speed, searchability, and discoverability of their valuable content.
 Their legacy systems, which relied on manual processes and static PDF documents, were hindering timely information access and limiting user engagement.
 By implementing Hygraph, TechInsights transformed (and not rebuild) its content architecture, resulting in faster delivery, an enhanced user experience, and a more data-driven approach to content creation.

-Hygraph effectively allowed us to change our processes, allowing us to have authors publish directly, which was never before possible.
+Hygraph effectively allowed us to change our content processes, have our authors publish directly which was never before possible.
 Everything before had to go through publishing.
 That is speed, that is productivity

 The Challenge: Engaging Users with Content